Dodgers vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 23 doubles, two triples, eight home runs, 43 walks and 39 RBI (95 total hits).
-He has swiped one base.
+- Jurickson Profar has 95 hits with 23 doubles, two triples, eight home runs, 43 walks and 39 RBI.
+He's also stolen one base.

 Profar Recent Games